PA573 THE SMART GRID AND SUSTAINABLE COMMUNITIES

 Course Topics

-This course explores many cutting-edge topics that have just recently emerged or are just now emerging.
+This course explores many cutting-edge topics through an 11-week schedule.
+Each week focuses on a different aspect of grid modernization, led by expert guest speakers from the energy industry.
 As a result, every edition of this course differs from the earlier ones.
 Edition 9.0 is no exception.
 The course syllabus is still being refined and guest speakers are still being recruited.
 However, here are some of the topics under consideration for this year's course.

 WHO SHOULD REGISTER?

-This course is designed to serve three key audiences:
+This course is designed to serve two key audiences:

 • Graduate students from a variety of programs interested in receiving graduate credit from PSU‘s College of Urban and Public Affairs; and